xwmx/nb/README.md

-Use [`nb browse`](#browse) (shortcut: `nb br`) to browse, view, edit, and search linked notes, bookmarks, notebooks, folders, and other items using a terminal or GUI web browser.
+Use [`nb browse`](#browse) (shortcut: `nb br`) to browse, view, edit, and search linked notes, bookmarks, notebooks, folders, and other items using terminal and GUI web browsers.

 `nb browse` includes an embedded, terminal-first web application that renders <a href="#-linking">[[wiki-style links]]</a> and